The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 Cutting Through the Backlog

 Wait times differ across the country, but you should expect to wait at least six months.
-According to the SSA, the shortest wait times for 2021 are in:
+According to the SSA, the shortest wait times as of January 2022 are in:

 In certain parts of the US, wait times can be as high as a year or more.
-Tacoma, Washington, for example, has a current claim-processing time of 497 days.
+Fresno, California, for example, has a current claim-processing time of 524 days.
 For many people, waiting more than a year to have their application heard can be devastating.
 In an interview with WIVB, Ohio resident Kathy Nobilio said she was lucky her bank understood that she had been waiting for more than a year for payments.

 Some people may think they could receive benefits faster if they apply for Supplemental Security Income (SSI), but the Ohio Bar says the “laws governing who medically qualify are the same” for both programs.
 According to the Federal Times, the issue may worsen as the number of SSA employees continues to decline.